• ABOUT

 • Another effective way to divide your outfit into thirds is by wearing a belt at the waist.

-• IMPORTANT: Balance and contrast also play their roles.
+• Balance and contrast also play their roles.
 If you’re wearing a flowy top, wear a tight-fitting bottom.
 If you’re wearing a tight-fitting top, wear a flowy bottom.

 5. Camouflage your fats with diagonal lines and patterns.